 - Vishakha runs Man Samvaad the statewide toll free helpline on mental Health in Rajasthan in collaboration with the National Health Mission.
 Due to the lockdown we made efforts to make this helpline transferrable to the counsellors personal numbers and after some technical glitches this could be made possible.
 4 workers volunteer their time for the helpline.
-We have extended timings from 8 hours to 12 hours and publicised the same cross the state and also in our villages in salumbar.
+We have extended timings from 8 hours to 12 hours and publicised the same across the state and also in our villages in salumbar.
 The helpline has been pitched as a mental health, health information, domestic violence intervention and SHR information and support line.

-- Vishakha runs a wellness and support intervention for Migrant students living in the Coaching capital of Kota in rajasthan.
+- Vishakha runs a wellness and support intervention for Migrant students living in the Coaching capital of Kota in Rajasthan.
 We are running a 12 hour helpline and support service in Kota too.

 - The local counselling helpline in salumbar for rural women is also active and functional.

-- We are understanding helpline access behaviours and seeing how limited access to telephones and restricted mobility can pose serious challenges for women and girls to seek support telephonically and are trying to strengthen the local women and girl leader connections to create responsiveness for violence intervention, particularly in salumbar and bagru.
+- We are understanding helpline access behaviours and witnessing that how limited access to telephones and restricted mobility can pose serious challenges for women and girls to seek support telephonically and are trying to strengthen the local women and girl leader connections to create responsiveness for violence intervention, particularly in salumbar and bagru.

 - We increased the time of tele-counselling helpline and providing support to women facing violence through call and needed support.
-Increasing awareness about the available support during COVID pandemic
+Increasing awareness about the available support during COVID pandemic.